Ceremonia - Shop now

 5 customers mention "Reading pace"0 positive5 negative

-Customers find the book's reading pace frustrating, boring, and not a light read.
-They also mention that Darcy is too noble to be interesting.
+Customers find the reading pace slow, with one noting it's not a light read and another describing Darcy as too noble to be interesting.

 "...Despite all my rambling it really was a great story.
 It's not a light read but a great one nonetheless."
 Read more